Ford Mondeo hybrid review (2014-2022)

 The problem is made more pronounced because the Mondeo offers an otherwise smooth and quiet driving experience, so this additional noise really stands out.
 Once up to speed, the Mondeo is at least a competent motorway cruiser.

 The latest Mondeo lacks much of the driver engagement that set previous Mondeos apart.
-Both the Lexus IS and Mercedes C-Class are better in this regard, although the Mondeo’s tall tyres allow for a smoother ride more akin to the Mercedes than the Lexus.
+Both the BMW 3 Series and Mercedes C-Class are better in this regard, although the Mondeo’s tall tyres allow for a smoother ride more akin to the Mercedes.

 Interior & comfort

 That softer ride allows the Mondeo hybrid to be a little more comfortable than the standard car, provided you can put up with the additional noise at speed.

-The general look and feel is quite upmarket but it's starting to feel its age now, having first been launched in 2014.
+The general look and feel is quite upmarket but conservative.
+It's starting to feel its age now, having first been launched in 2014.
 The controls are sensibly laid out and both the Titanium Edition and Vignale models have clear TFT screens that replace the car’s analogue dials.
 It also packs Ford’s SYNC 3 infotainment system as standard but this can't compete with the infotainment setups found in newer models like the Skoda Superb.

 The seats are comfortable, and if you choose the more upmarket Vignale trim, they are covered in sumptuous quilted leather.
 You’ll also get LED adaptive headlights, a hands-free powered tailgate, ambient lighting and a Sony infotainment system.